NilshanDeemantha/SATTWA/README.md

 - Direct pushes to `main` are restricted
 - Pull requests require review
 - `prod` branch is used for production deployment

-## Deployment

-The website is automatically deployed when changes are merged into the `prod` branch.

 ## Contributing